Graphic notation (music): Uses in the twentieth century

-Graphic notation in its modern form first appeared in the 1950s as an evolution of movement of Indeterminacy as pioneered by John Cage.
-The technique was originally used by avant-garde musicians and manifested itself as the use of symbols to convey information that could not be rendered with traditional notation such as extended techniques.
+Graphic notation in its modern form first appeared in the 1950s as a tool for avant-garde composers to integrate Indeterminacy, chance, and a broader range of musical and non-musical sounds into their music.
+These moves were pioneered by John Cage in conversation with a group of composers, including Morton Feldman, Earle Brown, and Christian Wolff, now known as the New York School (distinct from the New York School painters).
+Pianist David Tudor, a virtuosic and serious pianist able to realize the new notational forms in a compelling manner, was an important figure as well.
+Graphic notation was originally used by avant-garde musicians and manifested itself as the use of symbols to convey information that could not be rendered with traditional notation such as extended techniques.
 Graphic scores have, since their conception, evolved into two broadly defined categories, one being the invention of new notation systems used to convey specific musical techniques and the other the use of conceptual notation such as shapes, drawings and other artistic techniques that are meant to evoke improvisation from the performer.
 Examples of the former include Morton Feldman's Projection 1, which was the result of Feldman drawing abstract shapes on graph paper, and Stockhausen's Prozession.
 Examples of the latter include Earle Brown's December 1952 and Cornelius Cardew's Treatise, which was written in response to Cage's 4'33" and which he wrote after having worked as Stockhausen's assistant.
 The score consists of 193 pages of lines and shapes on a white background.
 Here the lines represented elements in space and the score was merely a representation of that space at a given instant.
 In Europe, one of the most notable users was Sylvano Bussotti, whose scores have often been displayed as pieces of visual art by enthusiasts.
 In 1969, in an effort to promote the movement of abstract notation, John Cage and Allison Knowles published an archive of excerpts of scores by 269 composers with the intention of showing "the many directions in which notation is now going".

 Other notable pioneers of graphic notation include composers such as Roman Haubenstock-Ramati, Mauricio Kagel, György Ligeti (Artikulation), Krzysztof Penderecki, Karlheinz Stockhausen, and Iannis Xenakis, Morton Feldman, Constance Cochnower Virtue, and Christian Wolff.
+The post-World War II proliferation of graphic notation, among a broad array of new forms of experimental notation, was an important catalyst for interdisciplinary exploration across the arts, spawning many innovations across music, art, poetry and dance.

 Twenty-first-century advancements

 In 2008, Theresa Sauer edited a compendium featuring graphic scores by composers from over fifty countries, demonstrating how widespread the practice has become.

 In addition to the more widespread popularity of graphic notation, new technology has expanded its possibilities.
-In his book The Digital Score: Musicianship, Creativity, and Innovation, Craig Vear describes how Artificial Intelligence and animation can be used to enhance the graphic score experience.
-He claims that these technologies are "the logical development of graphic score experiments from the latter part of the twentieth century.
-An interesting element of these is that they have to move in order for them to be read; without movement, they are unintelligible."